guruprasadvv/salary-prediction/README.md

   -Model training using Random Forest Regressor

-  -Model evaluation using metrics like R² score, MAE, and RMSE
+  -Model evaluation using metrics like MAE, and RMSE

 Salary prediction for new input data
 ⚙️ Tech Stack